Organization Tips to Make Your Pottery Studio Shine

 What About Clay?

-Did you know that clay can affect studio organization as well? lots of times, people don’t actually think about this, but you’ve got two options, and they are:
+Did you know that clay can affect studio organization as well? lots of times, people don’t think about this, but you’ve got two options, and they are:

 • Buying the clay bagged